needle-mirror/com.unity.adaptiveperformance/Documentation~/user-guide.md

-**_Adaptive Performance User Guide_**

-# Using Adaptive Performance
+# Adaptive Performance user guide

-When you install the Adaptive Performance package, Unity automatically creates a GameObject that implements `IAdaptivePerformance` in your Project at run time.
+When you install the Adaptive Performance package, Unity automatically creates a GameObject that implements `IAdaptivePerformance` in your Project at runtime.
 To access the instance, use `UnityEngine.AdaptivePerformance.Holder.Instance`.

 To check if your device supports Adaptive Performance, use the `Instance.Active` property.
 To get detailed information during runtime, enable debug logging in the provider settings or via the `Instance.DevelopmentSettings.Logging` during runtime or via boot time flags from the settings API: